-The School of Human Services includes masters and bachelors programs in counseling, family studies, Christian ministry leadership, nursing and social work, on campus, on line and at 14 sites throughout Michigan and Ohio.
+The School of Human Services includes masters and bachelors programs in counseling, Christian ministry leadership, nursing and social work, on campus, online and at 14 sites throughout Michigan and Ohio.

 Programs offered through the School of Human Services

 The Master of Arts in Counseling program has graduated over 1,200 students in the past 14 years.
-Spring Arbor University is now seeking becoming further accreditation by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) and hiring new faculty.
+Spring Arbor University has received accreditation for this program through the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-Building on a CSWE-accredited Bachelor of Social work program, which has graduated more than 400 social workers in the last five years, a Master of Social Work is being offered at limited locations in Michigan beginning in August, while completing its accreditation process.
-Spring Arbor University’s program in family studies, both undergraduate and graduate, is one of the largest such programs in the nation, while the Bachelor of Science in Nursing degree completion program has more than 650 alumni, and the Master of Science in Nursing will soon graduate its third class. three tracks for students to choose: Nurse Practitioner, Education, and MBA.
+Building on the Council on Social Work Education (CSWE)-accredited Bachelor of Social Work program, which has graduated more than 400 social workers in the last five years, SAU is offering a Master of Social Work at limited locations in Michigan beginning in August.
+The program received initial full CSWE accreditation through fall 2019.
+Additionally, SAU is now offering an online BSW.
+Our Bachelor of Science in Nursing degree completion program has more than 650 alumni, and the online Master of Science in Nursing will soon graduate its sixth class.
+The online MSN offers four tracks for students to choose: Nurse Practitioner, Family Nurse Practitioner, Education and MBA.

 Under the tutelage of Tammy Dindoffer, Dean of School of Human Services, the School of Human Services seeks to further its reputation of excellence and innovation to meet the educational needs of those working in the diverse sector of human services.
 “We offer the unique perspective of intertwining faith, social justice and ethical reasoning throughout our subject matter, while drawing upon the strengths of each of our cognate disciplines.
 We are looking forward to an exciting and productive future of service to our students and to our community,” says Dindoffer.